daaain/cohousing/_posts/2014-03-15-hello-world.md

 Hey there,

-We're just starting up our cohousing project and planning to find a nice plot to build on in Hackney.
+We're just starting up our cohousing project and looking for a nice plot to build on in Hackney.

-If you're interested to join or know a neat piece of land, get in touch!
+If you're interested to join as a member or know a neat piece of land, get in touch!